Village Court

 Traffic Court

-Traffic Court is held the 1st Thursday of each month beginning @ 9a.
+Traffic Court is held the 1st Thursday of each month beginning @ 9a. (excluding July 2024, due to the holiday court will be on 7/2/24)

 Options for handling a traffic ticket (does not apply to misdemeanors, those must be handled in person):